GerritCodeReview/plugins_reviewers/src/main/resources/Documentation/rest-api.md

 ### <a id="config-reviewers-input"></a>ConfigReviewersInput

-The `ConfigReviewersInput` entity contains an update for the default reviewers.
+The `ReviewersFilterInput` entity contains an update for the default reviewers.

-* _action_: Indicates whether to add or remove the input reviewer
-* _filter_: The filter associated with the input reviewer.
-* _reviewer_: The user to add or remove from the default reviewers.
+* _reviewers_: List of account ids that should be added as reviewers on changes matching the filter.

 GERRIT
 ------